seanslma/maki/PowerBI/DAX/TREATAS.md

 Applies the result of a table expression as filters to columns from an unrelated table.

-It get the mapped column values based on the expression and apply the filter to the mapped column.
+It gets the mapped column values in the expression and then get the `rows` with mapped column values.
+After that, it check other selected columns in the selected rows.

 ## detailed explanation
 https://www.sqlbi.com/articles/understanding-data-lineage-in-dax/